 In the new millennium Roger toured with Luther Vandross until his unfortunate passing in 2005.
 Roger also performed with Whitney Houston and Cindy Lauper and was a member of great Jazz Bassist Ron Carter's Quartet and recorded on his CD “Dear Miles”.
 Roger has appeared as a guest artist with The Dizzy Gillespie All Star Big band, and The Lincoln Center Jazz Orchestra.

-Broadway musicals include: “The Big Deal”, “Chronicle of a Death Foretold”, “The Civil War”, “BKLYN the Musical”, “Tarzan”, “Burn the Floor”, “Priscilla Queen of the Desert”.
+Broadway musicals include: “The Big Deal”, “Chronicle of a Death Foretold”, “The Civil War”, “BKLYN the Musical”, “Tarzan”, “Burn the Floor”, “Priscilla Queen of the Desert” and most recently "Motown".

-Roger has worked for Cirque Du Soleil in the productions of “Wintuk” and “Banana Shpeel”.
+Roger has also worked with Cirque Du Soleil in the productions of “Wintuk” and “Banana Shpeel”.